 George H.W.
-Bush Is Out Of ICU, Alert & Responding To Treatment
+Bush Is Out Of ICU, Alert, & Responding To Treatment

 — Valeria Gil de Leyva (@ValeriaGildeLe1) April 25, 2018

 A report from NBC Dallas Fort Worth detailed the health problems Bush was suffering from prior to his hospitalization.
-As he suffers a form of Parkinson’s disease, the 41st president needs a wheelchair and electric scooter to move around.
+As he suffers from a form of Parkinson’s disease, the 41st president needs a wheelchair and electric scooter to move around.
 He had also suffered from respiratory issues such as pneumonia, the flu, and chronic bronchitis in recent years, and was hospitalized thrice for these conditions in 2017, USA Today added.

 Herewith an update on the health of former President @GeorgeHWBush: pic.twitter.com/vfhKBv8EFD